GUIDE Japan in April

 Lake Kawaguchi and Fujiyoshida may not be household names outside Japan, but both are iconic places for viewing blossoms near Mt.
 Fuji.
 The former offers an attractive lakeside setting while the latter has a famous pagoda, often photographed and featured in promotional material.
 The blossoms in these areas are usually at their best between early and mid-April.

-Further north, Hirosaki holds a festival from April 22 to May 7 each year.
-With picturesque castle grounds and row boat rental nearby, the Hirosaki Park Cherry Blossom Festival has a reputation as one of the Japan's top sakura spots.
+Farther north, Hirosaki holds a festival from April 22 to May 7 each year.
+With picturesque castle grounds and row boat rental nearby, the Hirosaki Cherry Blossom Festival has a reputation as one of Japan's top sakura celebrations.

 For blooms of a different kind, head to Ashikaga Flower Park in Tochigi Prefecture for its famed wisteria-viewing event held from April 18 to May 20.
-Elsewhere, the Tonami Tulip Fair (mid-April to early may) in Toyama Prefecture puts on an unforgettable display with 2.5 million tulips of various colors.
+Elsewhere, Tonami Tulip Park in Toyama Prefecture puts on an unforgettable floral display (mid-April to early may) with 2.5 million tulips of various colors.

 April isn't all about cherry blossoms—it also brings the opening of popular mountainous locations which are closed during the winter months.